 Privacy Policy

-We are subject to the operation of the Privacy Act 1988 (Cth) (Privacy Act).
-This policy explains how we handle personal information (including health information) relating to individuals, whether or not they are clients, so as to ensure we meet our obligations under the Privacy Act.
+We are subject to the operation of the Privacy Act 1988 (Cth) (Privacy Act) and its Australian Privacy Principles (APPs).
+This policy explains how we handle personal information (including health information) relating to individuals, whether or not they are clients, so as to ensure we meet our obligations under the Privacy Act and APPs, and all other applicable privacy and health records laws.

 Terminology